ATTX-project/ATTX-project.github.io/Import/attx_project/User-guide.md

 ## ATTX DPUs

-ATTX platform ships with custom [UnifiedViews](https://github.com/UnifiedViews) DPUs that must be used when designing pipelines.
+ATTX Semantic Broker ships with custom [UnifiedViews](https://github.com/UnifiedViews) DPUs that must be used when designing pipelines.
 DPUs have been categorized into extract, transform/generate and load classes and in most cases every pipeline contains at least one DPU from each category.

 ### Extractors

-ATTX extractor DPU are used to configure ingestion of external data source to the platform or selection of existing platform data source for processing or dissemination.
+ATTX extractor DPU are used to configure ingestion of external data source to the Semantic Broker or selection of existing data source(s) for processing or dissemination.

 #### File download